England women keep India series alive with narrow win

 England's women gained quick revenge over India at Taunton on Thursday to keep the one-day series alive.

-India had won at the same venue on Wednesday, and captain Mithali Raj hit 92 not out in their 173-5 as they strove for an unassailable 3-0 lead.
+India had and captain Mithali Raj hit 92 not out in their 173-5 as they strove for an unassailable 3-0 lead.

 England lost skipper Charlotte Edwards (7) cheaply but Tammy Beaumont (44) and Sarah Taylor (34) rallied.